CALCIUM OXALATE UROLITHIASIS IN A

 never peed normally since I got him home,"

 he said.
-Catherisation of
+Catherisation of the blocked

-the blocked urethra enabled the dog to pass
+urethra enabled the dog to pass golden

-golden yellow.
-The smell of urine ammonia
+yellow.
+The smell of urine ammonia was

-was strong, as if, the toilet bowl's urine
+strong, as if, the toilet bowl's urine was

-was not flushed for 24 hours.
+not flushed for 24 hours.

 This time, the owner was agreeable to

-urinalysis but no blood
+urinalysis but no blood tests (complete cell

-tests (complete cell count, serum chemistry)
+count, serum chemistry) and X-rays.

-large amount and I understood his financial
+amount and I understood his financial

 concerns.
 This recession would be the worst